Audit Committee Charter

 - the Internal Audit Department’s scope and responsibilities, budget and staffing, internal audit plan, planned allocation of Internal Audit resources among its various areas of responsibilities, and recommended changes in the planned scope of the internal audit;

-- the progress and results of executing the internal audit plan including review of reports of material violations of the Company’s Code of Business Conduct and Ethics or any other Company policy;
+- the progress and results of executing the internal audit plan including review of reports of material violations of the Company’s Code of Business Conduct and Ethics (the “Code”) or any other Company policy;

 - review the Internal Audit Charter, reporting relationship, activities, staffing, and organizational structure of the internal audit function, as well as the qualifications of its personnel; and

-- review the annual performance of the internal audit function.
+- annually review the performance of the Internal Audit function.

 Periodically review with the head of Internal Audit, any significant difficulties, disagreements with management, or scope restrictions encountered in the course of the function’s work.